grafana/metrictank/docs/tools.md

     	write consistency (any|one|two|three|quorum|all|local_quorum|each_quorum|local_one (default "one") -create-keyspace
-    	enable the creation of the index keyspace and tables, only one node needs this (default true) -enabled
+    	enable the creation of the index keyspace and tables, only one node needs this (default true) -disable-initial-host-lookup
+    	instruct the driver to not attempt to get host info from the system.peers table -enabled
     	 (default true)
   -host-verification